AbhirupKundu2002/1v1-MCQ-Battle/README.md

 ## Project Description

-This application features user authentication, real-time communication using Socket.IO, and a RESTful API for managing users, questions, and games.
+This application features user authentication, real-time communication using Socket.IO, and a REST API for managing users, questions, and games.
 Players can join game rooms, participate in real-time quizzes, and interact with other players.

 ## Key Features